didonatodani/IronHub-Backend/readme.md

 - **Filtering and Sorting**:
   - Retrieve posts with options for filtering (e.g., by category) and sorting (e.g., by date).

 ---

+##**Justification for Features**

+The features included in IronHub were carefully selected to meet the needs of Ironhack students:

+- **User Authentication**
+  - ensures that only verified users can access and post content, maintaining a secure environment for collaboration.

+- **Post Management**:
+  - allows users to share insights, seek help, and contribute to discussions, creating a sense of community.

+- **User Profiles**:
+  - Enhances personalization and gives students the opportunity to connect more.

+- **Filtering and Sorting**:
+  -  help users quickly find relevant content, improving usability and engagement.

+---